jasonsnider/JSC-Installer/README.md

 Each element is further delimited by commas and contains 4 sections.
 The first being the location in to which a repository will be cloned.
 The second is the name of the directory the repository will be cloned as.
 The third is the location of the repository itself.
 The fourth is as read/write, this should only be set to write if you have write access to the repository.
-This simply tells the shell to skip this repos when running a push or a status command.
+By default, all repositories are set to read, this is not a security feature this simply tells the shell to skip this repos when running a push or a status command.
+Attempting to push to a repo for which you do not have write access will result in an error.
+It is up to the repositories admins to set the read/write permissions.

 ````
-/,app,git@github.com:parbake/parbake.git,write
+/,app,git@github.com:parbake/parbake.git,read
 ````

 An element in the repos array is a comma separated string containing 4 elements.
 The first is the directory in to which

 Once you have configured the system be sure to make the parbake file executable
 ````